hardwario/docs/chester/hardware-description/connector-description.md

 ### 1-Wire extension

-This picture shows how to extend the 1-Wire bus to 8-pin terminal blocks A and B:
+This picture shows how to extend the 1-Wire bus to 8-pin terminal blocks A and B. Solder the highlighted solder bridges so the 1-Wire signals from the 1-Wire terminal block are duplicated to the 8-pin terminal blocks.

+Please note that the **solder bridges** are on the bottom side of the PCB.
+So in the picture below the blue solder bridge rectangles **on the right** of the PCB actually connects signals **to the left** 8-pin terminal blocks TB1 and TB2 when looked at the front of the PCB.

 ![](solder-bridges.png)